datasctraveller/coffee-sales-dashboard/README.md

  ## Final Conclusion
 According to this dashboard, Friday has the lowest transaction volume.The company will organize a campaign and sales on friday.
 (7-8),(10-11),(11-12),(14-16) hours have high transaction volume.
 More staff need to work during these time periods.
+The company organize a campaign during (8-10), (19-20) which are off peak hours.